masonrware/cosi-132a-repo/WareMason_PA2/README.md

                     The method opens the file using a <code>with open</code> statment and jsonifys it using the <code>json</code>
                     built-in python package.</p>
                     <p>Reading through the data line by line, or dictionary item by dictionary item,
-                    the program first grabs the content, that is represented in each article's dictionary by a list of separate dictionaries of html ssections.
-Using the list comprehension, <code> [item['content'] for item in contents if item['type'] == 'sanitized_html']</code> , to retain all the proper html items as specified by the instructions and join them together to create a string of all the contents.</p>
+                    the program first grabs the content which is represented in each article's dictionary by a list of separate dictionaries of html sections.
+Using the list comprehension, <code> [item['content'] for item in contents if item['type'] == 'sanitized_html']</code> , the program retains all the proper html items as specified by the instructions and joins them together to create a string of all the contents.</p>
                     <p>Next, the program creates a dictionary object containing all of the relevant data fields within an article.
                     Once it has built this dictionary, it then saves it as a value in another dictonary with the id of the article as the key.
-What is left is a dictionary, called <code>articles_dict</code> in the code that is ids to dictionary items of articles.</p>
+What is left is a dictionary, called <code>articles_dict</code>, that has keys of string ids to dictionary item articles.</p>
                 <br>
                 <li><code>look_up_by_id(doc_id: int) -> Dict[str, Dict]</code></li>
                     <p>This method is far shorter than the others in the file.
 It works to search for a given id in the overall dictionary